+Although the State Board of Education adopted new Common Core standards in math and English language arts nearly seven years ago, some school districts are still in the process of implementing them.
+Forty-one other states around the country have also adopted the standards, which were created to help U.S. students compete with high school graduates from around the world for 21st Century jobs.
 What Texans need to know about Common Core education standards.
 Even though Texas is not part of the national voluntary Common Core education standards, they’re still a hot political topic in the state.

 Last week, a coalition against the standards held an event in Austin.
 A few days earlier, Texas Attorney General Greg Abbott issued an opinion related to Common Core.
 Standards in Your State.
 Forty-two states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have adopted the Common Core State Standards.

+The map below provides information about the process each state or territory followed to adopt their academic standards.
+Please note that states routinely review their academic standards and may choose to change or add onto the standards to best meet the needs of their students.
+Deconstructing the Common Core Mathematical Standard.
 Ever since I started to get a real picture of what mathematics is about I’ve viewed middle school and high school mathematics education like a bit of a snob.

 I’ve read the treatise of Paul Lockhart, “A Mathematician’s Lament,” on the dystopia of cultural attitudes toward mathematics in pre-collegiate education.
 I’ve written responses to articles in the Atlantic authored by economists who, after getting PhDs in quantitative economics, still talk about math as if it’s just a bag of tricks.
 I’ve even taught guest lectures at high schools and middle schools to prove by example that an engaging, thought-provoking mathematics education is possible for 8th graders and up.

 I regularly tell my calculus students that half the things we make them do are completely pointless for their lives, while trying very hard to highlight the truly deep concepts and the few tools they might have reason to use.
 But it’s generally agreed that something’s wrong with mathematics education in the US.
-Preliminaries.
 Why Would a Math Teacher Punish a Child for Saying 5 x 3 = 15?
 Thank you for your interest in Patheos newsletters!

 Please enter your email address below and click the "Subscribe" button.
 Thank you for your subscription.
 You can visit your Preference Center to complete your profile and see what else we have to offer.
 We apologize, we were unable to complete your subscription at this time, please try again later.
 If this error persists please contact us at firstname.lastname@example.org.
 Common Core in California: How did your school score? - Los Angeles Times.
 As Common Core results trickle in, initial goals unfulfilled.